 Additionally, providing workers with an eco-friendly and green working space shows that the company cares about its employees.
 It suggests that the business cares for the wellbeing of the environment, workspace and staff.

-Benefits of business sustainability ideas you can implement now
+Sustainability ideas you can implement now

 1. Cut back on unnecessary office equipment and materials